 I have a problem with stray cats.
 Is there any way to get a cat trap from the shelter?

 Please call 757-382-8089 and leave a message with your name and contact information.
 There is a wait sometimes for a trap rental depending on the need, but someone will contact you about your request.
 If the trap cannot be securely chained for use then a $35 deposit is required for a trap.

-The front office does sell city licenses and exotic permits.
-If your rabies vaccination information is not current with the treasurer’s office then you will need to have a current certificate to purchase a city license.
+The front office sells City licenses and exotic permits.
+If your rabies vaccination information is not current with the Treasurer’s Office then you will need to have a current certificate to purchase a City license.

 Can I volunteer or foster for this facility?

 CAS takes volunteers and fosters!
 You must be 16 to volunteer in the shelter.
 Learn more about our volunteer opportunities and sign up!

 How do I report animal cruelty or an injured animal?

 All complaints or concerns that would require an Animal Control Officer (ACO) response must be called in to the police dispatch non-emergency number: 757-382-6161

 How long does it take for an Animal Control Officer (ACO) to arrive for a stray?

 ACO’s must prioritize their calls accordingly.
 These are the types of calls from the highest priority to the lowest: aggressive animal, injured/sick animal, livestock loose, stray, animal cruelty (can also be higher priority depending), surrender, nuisance wildlife.
 The police dispatcher may be able to get an estimated time of arrival (ETA) from the ACO on duty, if requested.